Image

 Immense Wrangell-St. Elias National Park is the largest national park in the United States, encompassing 13 million acres – that’s six times the size of Yellowstone National Park.
 It’s a landscape dominated by mountains where four mountain ranges converge (including the Wrangell Mountains and St. Elias Mountains - hence the name).
 Located within the park are nine of the sixteen highest peaks in North America.
 Glaciers, tundra, boreal forests, mighty rivers, and abundant wildlife make up this varied park that stretches from the Alaska Range in the north to the Gulf of Alaska in the south.

 Despite its location along the Alaska road system, Wrangell-St. Elias is not the easiest to access.
-Two roads lead into the park: the 42-mile Nebesna Road and the 60-mile McCarthy Road, both of which are seasonal, remote, and unpaved.
+Two roads lead into the park: the 42-mile Nebesna Road and the 60-mile McCarthy Road.
+The McCarthy Road is remote, seasonal, and unpaved.
 In fact, many rental car companies don’t let you drive the McCarthy Road due to its infamous potholes, rough grading, and the occasional old railroad spike, along with the lack of visitor services and cell service.
 Several companies offer van shuttle service on the McCarthy Road, or you can fly into the park on a bush plane from Chitina or Anchorage.

 What will you find at the end of the road?
 A pedestrian-only bridge spans the churning glacial waters of the Kennicott River.
 From there, walk, bike, or take the shuttle about a half mile to the town of McCarthy, where you’ll feel transported back in time.
 Once a booming copper mining area, McCarthy and the nearby ghost town of Kennicott offer fascinating insight into another era and serve as basecamps for adventures further into the park such as hiking, packrafting, flightseeing, glacier trekking, and backpacking.
 Tour operators in McCarthy lead guided trips for all of these adventures and more.
 From McCarthy, a 5-mile shuttle down a dirt road will take you to Kennecott Mines National Historic Landmark, the site of the historic copper mine, with its striking red buildings with white trim that are slowly merging with the landscape over time.
 Visitors can go on guided tours of the old mine buildings or explore high alpine mine ruins on several hikes that depart from the area.